JacquesCarette/Drasil/code/README.md

 README.md
   - This file

+countCommand.txt
+  - A text file containing instructions on how to count all unique words within a file using bash commands

 drasil.cabal
   - Cabal file, used by stack to build Drasil

 log_check.sh
   - A shell script for comparing the generated output to the expected output for each example.
 Outputs whether the examples match their stable versions or not

 stack.yaml
   - Used by Stack